-He is a doctoral candidate at the Fletcher School of Law and Diplomacy, Tufts University.
-His dissertation focuses on U.S. strategy vis-à-vis China between 1970 and 2020.
-He has studied with Joseph Nye, Stephen Walt, Niall Ferguson, Robert L. Pfaltzgraff, Jr., Monica Toft, and Richard Rosecrance.
-He has been the recipient of the Vali Scholarship (Harvard Kennedy School), Bradley Fellowship, Provost Fellowship and Graduate Competitive Initiative Fellowship (Tufts University), Taussig Fellowship in Honor of William Martel (Fletcher School), among other awards.
+He has been the recipient of the Vali Scholarship (Harvard Kennedy School), Bradley Fellowship, Provost Fellowship and Graduate Competitive Initiative Fellowship (Tufts University), Kittredge Research Grant (John Anson Kittredge Educational Fund), Taussig Fellowship in Honor of William Martel (Fletcher School), among other awards.

 I hereby give permission for the free and unrestricted use of my profile photo on this page.